-The data analysis review of those receiving Single Person Discounts on Council Tax has started.
+The data analysis exercise of those receiving Single Person Discounts on Council Tax has started.
 This is being undertaken by Liberata and paid for by Devon County Council.
-The exercise is close to completion and has so far realised a net collectible debit of £135k (3.2% removal rate) of which the council's share would be 11%.
+Initial figures indicate an uplift of £244,786 from the removal of 332 persons, of which the council gets 8%.